shohei-shibata/homepage/projects.md

 ---
 title: Projects
 layout: default
+description: Here are some of my most recently completed web development projects.
 ---

-Here are some of my most recently completed web development projects
+Here are some of my most recently completed web development projects.

 {% for item in site.projects %}